opencarecc/opencareMakerPlaybook/how_can_i_structure_a_co-design_session.md

 Then, the participants were divided into three groups according to their interest in one isssue instead of the other ones.
 Then, the participants were asked to collaborate and work together in order to define better their idea and **concept** through the tools.
 Obviously, they were supported by the mentor.

-As the first session, even in this second one there was the **planery session** in which one member per group explained to the other groups their concept.
-Moreover, the break-time was included in the teamwork, since the participants were very into it.
+As the first session, in this second one there was the **planery session** as well, during which one member per group explained to the other groups its concept.
+Moreover, the break-time was combined with the teamwork time, since the participants were very into it.

 #### 4) Why and how we decided to organize a co-design session

 (how we structured the two days co-design session + relation with care + empathic approach)

 (Frase ad effetto: DO NOT TRY THIS AT HOME o buon divertimento)